alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 ## **Data Collection**

-- **Data Source–** Data used in this analysis is internal to the company and can be found here: https://divvy-tripdata.s3.amazonaws.com/index.html
+- **Data Source –** Data used in this analysis is internal to the company and can be found here: https://divvy-tripdata.s3.amazonaws.com/index.html
 - **Data License –** Licensing info can be found in the data license agreement that makes it available for public use: https://divvybikes.com/data-license-agreement
 - **Data Set –** For this study, I chose to use Q1 2020 data due to its accuracy and completeness and thanks to its robust nature, consisting of hundreds of thousands of records.
 - **Data Storage –** Data stored locally for the duration of the project as well as in BigQuery where SQL analysis was conducted.